Core Design Principles Behind Uplinkr

 - you want local control

-- you don’t want to depend on an external monitoring provider
+- you want to avoid external monitoring dependencies

-- you need a lightweight check inside existing infrastructure
+- you need lightweight checks inside an existing Laravel application

-- you prefer simple automation over complex setups
+- you prefer simple automation over a larger monitoring stack

 Integration with existing tools